 4.n.3 IntentObjects

 The object (s) for which a given expectation is addressed can be expressed with the object's identifier.
-This may, however, not always be adequate or may be cumbersome for some intents.
-For example, it may be easier to state "all slices in city ABC" as opposed to listing the individual slices.
-As such it may be easier to identify the objects by stating the "type of object" together with other object context information that filters and identifies the desired objects.
-The objectContext is in form of a context list whose entries are each a tuple (attribute, condition, value range).
-For example, in the case of "all slices in a city" there is a object context, which is the tuple "location, =, city_ABC" and "objectType=slice".

 4.n.4 Context

 Each target may be constrained to only be achieved for a very specific set of constraints.
 For example, the consumer may state that: "ensure that handoverFailureRate < 2% if Load > 80%", where the target "HandoverFailureRate < 2%" is only to be achieved only in the context "Load > 80%".